Where Ideas Come to Life.

 In general terms, bright and bold colors are attention-grabbing but can appear brash.
 Muted tones convey a more sophisticated image, but run the risk of being overlooked.
 More specifically, particular meanings are ascribed to different colors in society…

-Red implies passion, energy, boldness, and is said to stimulate hungry.
+Red implies passion, energy, boldness, and is said to stimulate hunger.
 For example, restaurants like McDonalds, Pizza Hut, KFC, Wendy’s and Popeyes use red in their logos to stimulate hunger.

 Orange is often seen as the color of innovation and modern thinking.